TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

    ..
 Where is this feature mentioned?
 We should add a reference here.

 :aspect:`Examples:`
-   Method in class, namespaced and preferred version:
+   Method in namespaced class.
+This is the preferred version:

    .. code-block:: php